RetroReversing/retroReversing/pages/leaks/Nintendo/OriginalSource.md

   - D for Dungeon
   - R for Route?
 * Second and third characters are the number of that specifc type
+    - T01 is Pallet Town
+    - T02 is Viridian City
+    - T03 is Pewter City
+    - T04 is Cerulean City
+    - T05 is Lavender Town
+    - T06 is Vermillion City
+    - T07 is Celadon City
     - T08 is Fuchsia City
     - T09 is Cinnabar Island
     - T10 is Indigo Plateau